-In 2024, the Company began writing Mechanical Breakdown insurance, which is reported on Annual Statement Line 30 - Warranty, and provides coverage for major system repairs including mechanical and electrical failures (e.g., engine, transmission, air conditioning/heating) once the manufacturer's warranty expires.
+In 2024, the Company's affiliates began writing Mechanical Breakdown insurance, which is reported on Annual Statement Line 30 - Warranty, and provides coverage for major system repairs including mechanical and electrical failures (e.g., engine, transmission, air conditioning/heating) once the manufacturer's warranty expires.
 Mechanical Breakdown must be continuously in force on the policy and renewed each term from initial time of purchase until a loss occurs to be eligible for coverage.
 The reserves are immaterial and include an assumption that the carried reserves equal the indicated reserves.
+The Company assumes reserves from other insurance affiliates through a 100% pooling reinsurance agreement (see Note 26).